 Your employee recognition scheme is custom-designed to reinforce your company’s values.
 This is your chance to demonstrate that your values are more than a slogan.

-Plan your employee recognition scheme to reflect those values.
+Plan your scheme to reflect those values.
 If you value teamwork and collaboration, make sure that those qualities are rewarded regularly and publicly.

 Whatever your values, recognise those team members who best embody them to create a strong company culture.